-The demand release, production, and modulation of eicosanoids are triggered via stressing stimuli on one hand, but also via other mediators such as histamine and bradykinin and gastrointestinal hormones such as gastrin.
+The demand release, production, and modulation of eicosanoids are triggered via stressing stimuli on one hand, and on the other hand, via other mediators such as histamine and bradykinin and gastrointestinal hormones such as gastrin.

 The biological action of prostaglandins and other eicosanoids is extremely complex and at this point not fully understood.
-To recognize a single operating principle is difficult because the numerous compounds act synergistically or antagonistically in some cases.
-Not only does the absolute amount of these mediators play an important role, but also the proportion of each mediator with respect to the others.
+To recognize a single operating principle is difficult because numerous compounds act synergistically or antagonistically in some cases.
+Not only does the absolute amount of these mediators play an important role, but also the proportion of each mediator with respect to the others is contributory.

 Aspirin as an Inhibitor of COX

-The over-the-counter merchantability of this painkiller in pharmacies is currently much debated by the public.
-Point of discussion is the responsible management of this drug by patients.
-In long-term studies, research about patient compliance in everyday life was conducted.
-They showed that consumers maintained a responsible attitude and were adhering to the information in the package insert for dosage and method of administration.
+The over-the-counter merchantability of this painkiller in pharmacies is currently debated by the public with respect to the responsible management of this drug by patients.
+In long-term studies, research on patient compliance in everyday life has been conducted.
+Results showed that consumers maintained a responsible attitude and were adhering to the information in the package insert for dosage and method of administration.

-Aspirin, synthesized by the Leverkusen Company Bayer AG since the beginning of the 20th century, is one of the best and longest researched medicines.
-The WHO (World Health Organization) placed the drug on its list of essential medicines in 1977.
+Aspirin, synthesized by the Leverkusen company Bayer AG since the beginning of the 20th century, is one of the longest researched medicines.
+The world health organization placed the drug on its list of essential medicines in 1977.

-The active ingredient acetylsalicylic acid is distinguished by its many properties: it acts as an inhibitor of platelet aggregation, as a pain reliever (analgesic), to lower fever (antipyretic) and as an anti-inflammatory.
+The active ingredient acetylsalicylic acid is distinguished by its many properties: it acts as an inhibitor of platelet aggregation, as a pain reliever (analgesic), to lower fever (antipyretic), and as an anti-inflammatory drug.

-The mechanism of action is based on an irreversible inhibition of PH2 synthase, more specifically, of COX-I and COX-II.
-This results in a decreased formation of inflammatory prostaglandins and a corresponding mitigation of the symptoms caused by prostaglandins.
+Its mechanism of action is based on an irreversible inhibition of PGH2 synthase, more specifically, of COX-I and COX-II.
+This results in the decreased formation of inflammatory prostaglandins and corresponding mitigation of the symptoms caused by prostaglandins.
 Since prostaglandin is also involved in the production of the mucus that protects the gastric epithelium, the intake of aspirin in high doses or with prolonged ingestion leads to stomach discomfort, bleeding, heartburn, or vomiting.

-In order to keep side effects to a minimum, the pharmaceutical industry has developed COX inhibitors that specifically inhibit COX-II only.
+In order to minimize these side effects, the pharmaceutical industry has developed COX inhibitors that specifically inhibit COX-II alone.
 These drugs are still in the testing phase.

 Body Reaction: Fever

 Fever is the body’s response to an infectious disease.
-The cytokines interleukin-1 and TNF-α distributed in the blood migrate to the hypothalamus, where they induce the release of PGE2.
+The cytokines interleukin-1 and TNF-α, which are distributed in the blood migrate to the hypothalamus, where they induce the release of PGE2.
 This prostaglandin produces a set point adjustment at the temperature regulation center and fever occurs.

 Breakdown of Prostaglandin and Thromboxane

-The breakdown of prostaglandins occurs in two steps.
-In the first and quicker step, widely occurring specific enzymes lead to inactivation of prostaglandins, which are then broken down in the following second (somewhat slower) step in oxidation reactions (e.g., ß-oxidation in the liver).
+The breakdown of prostaglandins occurs in 2 steps.
+In the 1st and quicker step, widely occurring specific enzymes lead to the inactivation of prostaglandins, which are then broken down in the 2nd (somewhat slower) step in oxidation reactions (e.g., ß-oxidation in the liver).

-After the half-life of about 30 seconds, thromboxane A2 breaks down into the inactive but stable TXB2.
+After a half-life of about 30 seconds, thromboxane A2 breaks down into the inactive but stable thromboxane B2.

-Several isoenzymes of lipoxygenases (LOX) exist, of which only 5-lipoxygenase can produce leukotrienes (LT).
-In contrast to the cyclooxygenases, lipoxygenase is located in the cytoplasm and is mainly found in leukocytes and macrophages.
+Several isoenzymes of lipoxygenase (exist, of which only 5-lipoxygenase) can produce leukotrienes.
+In contrast to COX, lipoxygenase is located in the cytoplasm and is mainly found in leukocytes and macrophages.

 Intracellular increase in calcium levels activates 5-lipoxygenase, resulting in a release of leukotrienes.

-Through the incorporation of molecular oxygen, the 5-lipoxygenase turns arachidonic acid into hydroperoxide.
+Through the incorporation of molecular oxygen, 5-lipoxygenase turns arachidonic acid into hydroperoxide.
 First, 5-hydroperoxy eicosatetraenoic acid (5-HPETEs) is formed, which serves as an unstable precursor of all leukotrienes.
-The double bonds are then transferred, and a leukotriene A4 is created, which in turn is the origin of the two most important main groups of leukotrienes: LTB4 and peptide leukotrienes.
-LTB4 is produced by hydrolysis, peptide leukotrienes by the addition of glutathione to the leukotriene A4 through a thioether.
+The double bonds are then transferred, and leukotriene A4 (LT A4) is created, which in turn is the origin of the 2 most important main groups of leukotrienes: LTB4 and peptide leukotrienes.
+LTB4 is produced by hydrolysis, while peptide leukotrienes are produced by the addition of glutathione to LTA4 through a thioether.

-Like the rest of arachidonic acid derivatives, leukotrienes play an important role in the inflammatory process.
+Like other arachidonic acid derivatives, leukotrienes play an important role in the inflammatory process.
 The precise molecular mechanism of action is largely unknown.
-It is known that leukotrienes are among the most potent constrictors of the bronchial muscles and therefore play an important role in pathophysiology.
+It is known that leukotrienes are among the most potent constrictors of the bronchial muscles and therefore, play an important role in pathophysiologies involving these muscles.

-Just like prostaglandins, leukotrienes act on membrane receptors that lead to activation of phospholipase C.
+Just like prostaglandins, leukotrienes act on membrane receptors that lead to the activation of phospholipase C.